 Guide to Accessibility Compliance for CANVAS Users

 This page will guide you in creating accessible materials specifically in the Canvas Course Management System.
 Many of the accessibility rules and guidelines are handled for you in the Canvas system.
-See the Web Accessibility Checklist to read about the rules and guidelines.
+See the Web Accessibility Checklist to read about accessibility guidelines.
 See the "Accessibility within Canvas" document on the Canvas Community site for more information on Canvas and accessibility.

-Whenever you place an image on a page, it is your responsibility to enter a suitable text alternative for students who can't see the image.
+Whenever you place an image on a page, it is necessary for accessibility compliance to enter a suitable text alternative for students who can't see the image.
 In the Canvas system, you place images on pages using the Rich Content Editor in two ways:

 - Use the Rich Content Editor Embed Image tool (mountain scene) to insert an image.
 After choosing the image to place, you will be presented with an Insert / Edit Image dialog box that contains an Alt text field for placing alternative text.
 The Alt text field will be automatically populated with the name of the image.
 Almost always, the name of the image is not effective alternative text.
 Type into the field a short, descriptive phrase about the image.